reidmorrison/secret_config/README.md

     /production/instance1/my_application
     /production/instance2/my_application

-The root path is completely flexible, but must be unique for every AWS account under which the application will run.
+The `path` is completely flexible, but must be unique for every AWS account under which the application will run.
-The same root path can be used in different AWS accounts though.
+The same `path` can be used in different AWS accounts though.
 It is also not replicated across regions.

 When writing settings to the parameter store, it is recommended to use a custom KMS key to encrypt the values.
 To supply the key to encrypt the values with, add the `key_id` parameter: